 We report exclusively on the communities we serve.
 No wire service, no clickbait.
 “Local” for us means community: being part of the people, places and events, and sharing their stories.
 Submit your Mesa news tips and press releases to firstname.lastname@example.org.

 The content on MyNewsMesa.com is provided for your enjoyment and engagement.
 MyNewsMesa also contains advertising from 20 local businesses who are sponsoring the site because they share the belief that local news provides a value to the community.
 We encourage you to engage those businesses and let them know you appreciate their support for community news.
-See a list of sponsors here (link to sponsor recognition page).
+See sponsor information here.
 Without them, there would be no MyNewsMesa.

 Proportional in delivery